Home / Blog / How to self-host Hermes Agent (and why most people quit halfway)

 When self-hosting makes sense

-If you want full control over the infrastructure — to run the agent on your own hardware for data privacy reasons, to access the container at the OS level for custom configuration, or to integrate deeply with other self-hosted services — self-hosting is the right call.
-The MIT license means you can modify the code, add custom tools, and operate the agent in ways that a managed service cannot accommodate.
+Full control over infrastructure — data privacy requirements, OS-level access for custom configuration, or deep integration with other self-hosted services.
+The MIT license means you can modify the code, add custom tools, and operate the agent in ways a managed service cannot accommodate.

 When managed hosting makes more sense

-If your goal is to have a running agent, not to learn how to configure one, managed hosting is faster by a significant margin.
-The difference between 5 minutes and 6 hours is not a small thing when you have other work to do.
+If your goal is a running agent rather than learning to configure one, managed hosting is faster by significant margin.
+The gap between 5 minutes and 6 hours matters when you have other work to do.

 Common questions